 Figure 2 shows the correlation between population growth and our incident rates.
 It is noticeable that despite a steady increase in population, our incident rate has fallen considerably, although the numbers have marginally increased again over the last five years.
-We look at the reason for this on pages 9 to 11.
+We look at the reason for this on pages 9 to 12.
 The reduction in calls is a result of the Service actively managing its demand through fire prevention and protection work, together with initiatives such as call challenge and management of premises with a large number of false activations of fire alarms.
-This success, together with the scale of financial pressures facing public sector agencies across Cambridgeshire and Peterborough, demonstrates we remain committed to working with a range of partners in order to provide the best possible service to our communities.
-We utilise data from the local councils to look at growth within Cambridgeshire and Peterborough including domestic, commercial and infrastructure developments and how this is likely to impact upon risk within the county.
+This success, together with the scale of financial pressures facing public sector agencies across

+Cambridgeshire and Peterborough, demonstrates we remain committed to working with a range of partners in order to provide the best possible service to our communities.